ESeufert/theseus_growth/README.md

 You won't ever actually interact directly with a retention profile variable, but you can see that it contains:
 + The original X and Y (the `days` and `retention` lists) data provided;
-+ A projection (in the `retention_projection` element);
++ A projection (in the `retention_projection` variable);
-+ Two `_collapsed` elements that contain the average values for each of the `days` and `retention` lists (in this example, only one value was provided for each day, so the `y_collapsed` list is the same as the `y` list, which was provided);
++ Two `_collapsed` variables that contain the average values for each of the `days` and `retention` lists (in this example, only one value was provided for each day, so the `y_collapsed` list is the same as the `y` list, which was provided);
-+ A `params` element that contains coefficients for a number of different shape functions;
++ A `params` dict that contains coefficients for a number of different shape functions;
 + Some other miscellaneous data, like interpolation models;

 (**_Note that this example represents a very simple retention profile construction. `create_profile` can take many more inputs -- for a more in-depth explanation of the Theseus library, see the documentation on QuantMar_**)

-With the Facebook retention profile created, we can now start working with it to create cohort projections.
-First, we can visualize the profile with the `plot_retention` function:
+With the Facebook retention profile created, cohort projections can be generated from it.
+First, the profile can be visualized with the `plot_retention` function:

 ```python
 th.plot_retention( facebook )